sameenhaider/Pcgearoid/src/content/pages/index.md

 template: index-page
 slug: /
 title: PC Gearoid
-tagline: Test
+tagline: Best Place To Decide What To Buy
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/pcgear1.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-Best Place To Decide What To Buy
+The Best Place Where You can Decide Which Components you can buy for you PC